artfuldev/KennyClassIQ/ReadMe.md

 Having completed it successfully, I've gained the confidence to proceed with Kenny ClassIQ, named so because it is more class-oriented than Kenny, and because I want it to be intelligent. *(A play with words landed me Kenny ClassIQ.)* Also, I used this name so that people searching for my other chess engine Kenny can also find this more advanced chess engine (okay, yes, I wanted to name my chess engine Kenny, so).

 ##Updates

+###Version 0.0.0.2
+* Modified the COmmunicationProtocol interface.
+* Worked on accepting XBoard commands, now the minimum commands to run the engine are properly read and identified.
+* Added javadoc commentary to make sure people (myself included) understand what's going on.
+* Got to know today that this engine can be 10-100 times slower than my CPP engine [Kenny](https://www.github.com/kenshinthebattosai/Kenny).
+Have to write better evaluation functions than in Kenny, to overcome this disadvantage.

 ###Version 0.0.0.1
 * XBoard, UCI Classes started to be defined.